Oswaldo Navarro: Career

 Navarro was a September call-up for the Mariners in 2006.
 In his first at-bat, he recorded a hit on a bunt.
 He was granted free agency in 2009 and signed a minor league contract with the Houston Astros on December 8, 2009.

-Navarro was called up to the Astros on May 20, 2010 following the release of Kaz Matsui.
-On September 16, Navarro was designated for assignment to make room on the 40-man roster for Enerio Del Rosario.
+Navarro was called up to the Astros on May 20, 2010, following the release of Kaz Matsui.
+On September 16, Navarro was designated for assignment to make room on the 40-man roster for Enerio del Rosario.
 After clearing waivers, Navarro was outrighted to the Astros' AAA affiliate.

 On March 17, 2012, Navarro signed a minor league deal with the New York Mets.
 Navarro spent the year at Double-A Binghamton before retiring.

+In May 2025, Navarro joined Clemente Álvarez's coaching staff as the bench coach for the Marineros de Carabobo of the Venezuelan Major League.

 Personal life

 Navarro resides in Maracay, Venezuela with his wife, Angelica Gil, and their sons Oswaldo Andres and Darlín Andreina.